houskan/pbs19/README.md

   - Link fluid and temperature simulations by making particles transport some of the temperature, see `FluidSolver::transferTemperatureGridToParticles`
     - Efficiently tuned by `GuiData::m_particleTemperatureTransfer`
     - Works best when slightly below the average particles per grid cell (1/8 by default)
-- Viscosity based on temperature by clamped inverse square, can be easily changed in `FluidSolver::updateViscosity`
+- Viscosity based on temperature by clamped inverse square, (see `FluidSolver::updateViscosity`)
-    - We used this behavior to make the liquid stay solid until a certain temperature
-- **Interaction**, click to add particles or temperature
-  - Use an image as a brush (based on ascii art export from gimp)
+- **Interaction**, click to add particles or temperature.
+Use an image as a brush (based on ascii art export from gimp)
-- Works for non-square grids

 Probably the most interesting function is `FluidSolver::stepPICFLIP` which gives an overview of a single step.

 ## Optimization
+*Course notes*

 Note: scaling the grid size by 2x the area means **more than** 2x slowdown -> performance does not scale linearly.